 - The service will not start if the version is not exactly the same as the version of the main Open Dental program.

-- If it still won't start, look in the Computer Management tool.
+- If it still won't start, check the Event Viewer in Windows.

-- Expand System Tools, Event Viewer, Windows Logs, then click on Application.
+- In the Event Viewer, select Windows Logs, then click on Application.

 Changing Log Level: It may be necessary to increase the Log Level which is committed to the Event Log referenced above.

 - Right-click on the OpenDentalWebConfig.xml file, then select Open With, Notepad.